The Chat With Host Reid Forgrave Will Begin At 5 P.M.

 XU PLAYER AND GRADUATE Mack, a 1992 Xavier University graduate, is the fifth Xavier alumnus out of 17 all-time head coaches to take over the Xavier men's basketball program.
 Mack was a two-time team captain as a player at Xavier under then-head coach Pete Gillen.
 He won an MCC Regular Season Championship at 12-2 and reached the second round of the 1993 NCAA Tournament.
 Mack was the 1987-88 Cincinnati Post Metro Player of the Year at St. Xavier High School in Cincinnati before going on to start for two seasons at Evansville, winning an MCC Regular Season Championship and a trip to the second round of the 1989 NCAA Tournament as a UE freshman.
 He transferred to Xavier after his sophomore season.

-Mack and his wife, Christi, have two daughters, Hailee (6) and Lainee (7).
-Christi has a basketball background as a collegiate standout at the University of Dayton, the Director of Basketball Operations for XU's women's basketball team (2001-03) and more recently as the former head girls basketball coach at Cincinnati's Colerain High School.
+BASKETBALL FAMILY MAN Mack and his wife, Christi, have two daughters, Hailee (7) and Lainee (8).
+Christi has a basketball background and was a 2014 inductee into the University of Dayton Athletic Hall of Fame, the Director of Basketball Operations for XU's women's basketball team (2001-03) and more recently as the former head girls basketball coach at Cincinnati's Colerain High School.